 Modelling strategy

-The approach taken to estimating ‘excess mortality’ in each year after 2010 involves two stages: It is also well known that mortality risk rises log-linearly with each additional year of life throughout much of adulthood, and have different shapes for males and females (e.g. [12]).
-So, in stage one, separate linear regression models are produced for both sexes, and each age in single years from birth to 89 years, in which log mortality is the response variable and a number of intercepts and trend terms are included as predictor variables.
+The approach taken to estimating ‘excess mortality’ in each year after 2010 involves two stages.Firstly separate linear regression models are produced for both sexes, and each age in single years from birth to 89 years, in which log mortality is the response variable and a number of intercepts and trend terms are included as predictor variables.
 These allow the overall trend in falling age-specific mortality to be estimated over the period 1990-2015, as well as any changes in this trend over the period 1997-2010 (i.e. during the period of the New Labour (NL) government); additional terms are used to capture any additional effect (‘shock’) associated with the global financial crisis (GFC) of 2008-2010 to avoid biasing trend terms associated with the NL period.
 The precise details of the modelling strategy are detailed in the appendix, which also includes a sensitivity analysis using an alternate model specification to allow for nonlinearities in trends over time.

 In stage two, the regression models are used to produce counterfactual death rates at different ages for each year 2011 to 2015, if trends in death rates observed during the period 1997-2010 had continued throughout the latter period.
 The counterfactual mortality risks are then applied to actual population counts observed in 2011-2015 to produce ‘expected death counts’ in each year and at each age, and then compared with the observed deaths at each age in each year to produce both age-specific and total ‘excess deaths’ in each year.